WorkSafeBC Home

 • Normal Change — tests show no changes in the worker's hearing due to noise exposure

-• Early Warning Change — it appears that noise has affected the worker's hearing at some time
+• Early Warning Change — noise has potentially affected the worker's hearing

 • Abnormal Change — the worker's hearing changes are likely not due to noise exposure